masikh/Masikh-Python-LDAP-Suite/README.md

 		Robert Nagtegaal <masikh@gmail.com>
                 This program is distributed under the terms of the GNU General Public License (or the Lesser GPL)

-Disclaimer:     There are no guaranties that this program does what it
-                should, there is only a very high probability.

 Thanks to:      Maartje Mulder (For putting up with all my absence)
                 Kristian Rietveld